Pupmos/atom-2-0-whitepaper/whitepaper.md

 you conduct your own due diligence and consult your financial advisor before making any investment decisions of any kind.
-Although this paper does not constitute investment, financial, or trading advice, a regulator may determine this paper includes ”forward-looking statements” under U.S. federal securities laws.
+Although this paper does not constitute investment, financial, or trading advice, a regulator may determine this paper includes "forward-looking statements" under U.S. federal securities laws.
 If such a determination is made, please note that the PARTIES have based any such forward-looking statements on current expectations and projections about future events.
 These forward-looking statements are subject to risks, uncertainties, and assumptions about the PARTIES and their related business objectives.
 The PARTIES caution readers of this